joeyhodge/SH2R-UEVR/README.md

 ## Features
 * First Person
 * Motion controls (no melee swinging yet)
+  * Ranged weapon aiming
+  * Items are attached to right hand when inspecting or receiving them (like ammo)
+  * The map is attached to both hands to simulate holding a map in real life
 * Two handing of rifle and shotgun
 * Roomscale movement
 * Properly projected crosshair in 3D space